 - Abide by College policies; confront, enforce, and report violations of policies and inappropriate behavior in the assigned area.
 Assist campus officials or other responsible parties elsewhere on campus when requested to do so.

-- Record and report information as outlined on departmental and area-specific forms (inventories, work requests, Incident and CARE Reporting system, Room Condition Report (eRCR), weekly reports, surveys, etc.).
+- Record and report information as outlined on departmental and area-specific forms (keys, inventories, work requests, incident and care reporting system, Room Condition Report (eRCR), weekly reports, surveys, etc.).
 Complete other paperwork as required and directed by supervisor.

 - Manage all Hall Council funds, issue checks, and reconcile the account monthly.